-The American eel (Anguilla rostrata) is a migratory fish that is born in the Atlantic Ocean and enters North American tributaries as tiny "glass eels".
-The species is in decline over much of its range, and baseline studies of migrations are crucial for management.
+The American eel (Anguilla rostrata), a migratory fish, is born in the Atlantic Ocean and enters North American estuaries, including the Hudson River, as tiny, see-through "glass eels" each spring.
+Once they arrive, they soon gain pigment and become part of the ecosystem for years to come.
+The species is in decline over much of its range, and baseline studies, like the Hudson River Eel Project, of populations are crucial for management decisions.

-The project involves students and teachers directly with scientific design and field methods.
-Students experience their local ecosystem firsthand, and collect important information about migrating fish and environmental conditions over an entire season.
+The project directly involves students and volunteers with scientific design and field methodology.
+Participants experience their local ecosystem firsthand, and collect important information and relevant data about migrating fish.

-- Check out results from 2012 in the Hudson River American Eel Research Project Overview (PDF, 3.4 mB)
+- Check out results from 2016 in the Hudson River American Eel Research Project Overview (PDF, 2.4 MB)

 - Richmond Creek in Staten Island